 in other words the capacity factor is 6800h, when limited at 1500m AGL in most of the world potential sites,

 What is the cost of the energy produced by a KiteGen power plant?

 The GW class Carousel power plants are estimated to deliver energy for less than 0.003 Euro per kWh, some IEEE scientific papers on KiteGen arguments this forecast.

-The Stem configuration powered by the composite and high efficiency KiteGen power wings, shows a cost (LCOE) is around 0.02 € per kWh, this figure is highly reliable because the pre-production machines at industrial scale are done, validated and analyzed in detail.
+The Stem configuration powered by the composite and high efficiency KiteGen power wings, shows a cost (LCOE) is around 0.02 € per kWh, this figure is highly reliable because the pre-production machines at industrial scale including the power wing are done, validated and analyzed in detail.